presents

 motion and significantly worsening patellar tracking with increased shear forces early in flexion;

-- based on the current study, the femoral component should be rotationally aligned parallel to the epicondylar axis to avoid
+- hence femoral component is rotationally aligned parallel to the epicondylar axis to avoid patellofemoral and tibiofemoral complications;

 - The Ranawat Award Paper: Optimizing Femoral Component Rotation in Total Knee Arthroplasty

-- in the report by Barrack et al, the authors sought to correlate anterior knee pain with TKR component malrotation;
+- in the report by Barrack, et al, the authors sought to correlate anterior knee pain with TKR component malrotation;

 - significant anterior knee pain rating at least 3 of 10 on the visual analog scale was present in 16 knees (13 patients);